lucasstrey/lucasstrey/README.md

 ### Hello there!  i'm Lucas, how is it going?!

-📚 Currently studying Java, HTML and MySQL on Alura.
+📚 Currently studying REACT on Alura.

 🌎 Learning French by myself, self improvement is always good, right?